• Skip to main content

 Don't worry about buying a whole bottle of liqueur just for this recipe.
 We have more than 14 elderflower drinks on our website for you to try!

-Expert tips for making the best Hugo Spritz
+Expert tips for making the best Hugo drink

 ✔︎ Don't have elderflower liqueur?
 Non-alcoholic elderflower cordial makes a great substitute.

-✔︎ Plain sparkling water or sparkling mineral water are the best choices for a Hugo Spritz.
-Club soda can be used in a pinch but it has a slightly saltier flavor.
+✔︎ Plain sparkling water or sparkling mineral water are the best choices for a Hugo cocktail.
+Club soda can be used in a pinch, but it has a slightly saltier flavor.

 ✔︎ Other substitutions include fresh basil for mint and a lime wheel in place of the lemon.

 ✔︎ Make a batch of Hugo Spritzes in a pitcher!
-Make sure all ingredients are well-chilled before adding the the pitcher.
+Make sure all ingredients are well-chilled before adding them to the pitcher.
 Stir well and serve immediately while the sparkling wine and water are both effervescent.

-Tall wine glass filled with ice, lemon, mint and bubbly hugo spritz drink.
+Tall wine glass filled with ice, lemon, mint and bubbly hugo drink.

 More light and refreshing summer drinks